 Is your pup suffering from majorly itchy skin or digestive issues?
 If so, he could be suffering from allergies.
 An at-home dog allergy test, like Glacier Peak Holistics’ test, could uncover some of the allergens causing him health problems.

-Glacier Peak Holistics’ Pet Wellness Life Stress Scan Test is one of several at-home dog allergy tests on the market that you may be considering for your furry friend.
+Glacier Peak Holistics’ Pet Intolerance Test is one of several at-home dog allergy tests on the market that you may be considering for your furry friend.
 How does this test differ from others?
 And are the results accurate?
 We dive into the details of the Glacier Peak Holistics allergy test to help you decide if this test is a good option for you.